Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **split_ch1**
 - **split_ch2**

-specify which detector is employed in each of the "beam-splitted" channels.
+specify which detector is employed in each of the "beam-split" channels.

 All the previous fields are arrays containing one or more detector IDs.
 For example, a 2-color smFRET measurement will have only one value in